“I have your back”

 The best thing you can do in a probation violation case is to find an attorney who knows your judge well.
 It’s the best chance you have to avoid incarceration

-If there is a warrant for your arrest, your probation officer already knows it, and they are already looking for you.
+If there is a warrant for your arrest, your probation officer already knows it, and they are probably already looking for you.
 If you want to turn yourself in, I would first call my attorney and tell them what is happening.
 I would then go directly to the Sheriff’s Department closest to the jail and turn myself in.
 After identifying myself and stating that I believed there as a warrant for my arrest, I would invoke my right to remain silent until I had a lawyer present.

 If my DWI probation is terminated early, will I be able to get my driving privileges back?